openapi-processor/openapi-processor-spring/docs/howto/global-array-mapping.md

 using the `array`s `items` property as the generic parameter of `Collection`.

-The generatr needs to know the given collection type to generate proper java code so we can't simply add a random collection type.
-The generatr does currently recognize the following types:
+The processor needs to know the given collection type to generate proper java code so we can't simply add a random collection type.
+The processor does currently recognize the following types:

 - `java.util.Collection`
 - `java.util.List`